-- String reviews (concerning the applied-for gTLD string).
-String reviews include a determination that the applied-for gTLD string is not likely to cause security or stability problems in the DNS, including problems caused by similarity to existing TLDs or reserved names. - Applicant reviews (concerning the entity applying for the gTLD and its proposed registry services).
+String reviews (concerning the applied-for gTLD string).
+String reviews include a determination that the applied-for gTLD string is not likely to cause security or stability problems in the DNS, including problems caused by similarity to existing TLDs or reserved names.

+Applicant reviews (concerning the entity applying for the gTLD and its proposed registry services).
 Applicant reviews include a determination of whether the applicant has the requisite technical, operational, and financial capability to operate a registry.

 By the conclusion of the Initial Evaluation period, ICANN will post notice of all Initial Evaluation results.
-Depending on the volume of applications received, such notices may be posted in batches over the course of the Initial Evaluation period.
+Depending on the volume of applications received, ICANN may post such notices may be posted in batches over the course of the Initial Evaluation period.

 The Initial Evaluation is expected to be completed for all applications in a period of approximately 5 months.
-If the number of applications is in the range of 400-500, this timeframe would increase by 1-3 months.
-In the event that the volume exceeds this amount, a method will be constructed for processing applications in batches, which will extend the time frames involved.
+If the number of applications is a number in the range of 400-500, this timeframe would increase by 1-3 months.
+In theis event that the volume exceeds this amount, ICANN will construct a method will be constructed for processing applications in batches, which will extend the time frames involved.
 Applications will be selected randomly for each batch; however, measures will be taken to ensure that all contending strings are in the same batch.
-If the volume of applications received significantly exceeds 500, applications will be processed in batches and the 5-month timeline will not be met.
-The first batch will be limited to 500 applications and subsequent batches will be limited to 400 to account for capacity limitations due to managing extended evaluation, string contention, and other processes associated with each previous batch.
+In this event, ICANN will post updated process information and an estimated timeline.